 My name is Richard Hughes-Jones.
-I am a Coach, Consultant and Lecturer who works with entrepreneurs and high growth businesses.
-My clients are typically in the digital or creative space, pursuing non-traditional disruptive business models, and are often investment-backed.
+I am a Coach, Consultant and Lecturer who works with the business leaders of tomorrow.
+My clients are typically entrepreneurial in nature, building technology-led, high growth businesses, through disruptive business models.

 As a Coach, I support tomorrow’s business leaders on their transitional executive journey.
 I provide a safe space for my clients to discuss their critical challenges, reflect upon them and determine their own way forward.
 I bring the benefit of my own 15 years consulting and operational experience where it is appropriate to do so.
 Please follow the link to download my Approach & Principles to Coaching.

 As a Consultant, I work hands on with leadership teams to bring an external and objective perspective to the incredibly hard task of business building.
 I thrive on frenetic change.
 I have worked with hundreds of different businesses across sectors and lifecycle.
 I’m an expert-generalist able to leverage a skillset that covers strategy and operations, investment appraisal, business development and sales, project and programme management, governance (including Board effectiveness), organisational design and culture, branding and marketing.

 I am also an Associate Lecturer at the London College of Fashion where I lecture MBA and MA students on Entrepreneurship, Strategy and Consulting Skills.
 I am a retained Consultant to the Centre for Fashion Enterprise.

 Whatever capacity I am working in, I seek to build trust based-relationships with all my clients.
 As a trusted advisor, I understand that you don’t get the chance to employ advisory skills properly until you get someone to trust you enough to share their real challenges with you.
 By building genuine, trust-based relationships with my clients, we can go on long and successful journeys together.